 (ii) Not acquired as part of trade or business.
-Section 197 intangibles do not include an interest in computer software that is not acquired as part of a purchase of a trade or business.
+Section 197 intangibles do not include an interest in computer software that is not acquired as part of a purchase

 (iii) Other exceptions.
 For other exceptions applicable to computer software, see paragraph (a)(3) of this section (relating to otherwise deductible amounts) and paragraph (g)(7) of this section (relating to amounts properly taken into account in determining the cost of property that is not a section 197 intangible).